sue445/terraform-gcp-template/README.md

 * `TERRAFORM_VERSION`
   * Same to [.terraform-version](.terraform-version)
 * `WORKLOAD_IDENTITY_PROVIDER`
-  * This is created with Terraform
+  * This is created by Terraform
   * See. https://console.cloud.google.com/iam-admin/workload-identity-pools
 * `SERVICE_ACCOUNT_EMAIL`
-  * This is created with Deployment Manager
+  * This is created by Deployment Manager
   * See. https://console.cloud.google.com/iam-admin/serviceaccounts

 ### 9. Check if GitHub Actions build is executed